 If it is difficult not to sacrifice the fixed time to other activities, you can consider making a writing appointment with a colleague (from another department) or join a writing group.
 You get together somewhere, not to talk but just to write in silence.

 In this dedicated writing time, you can write articles, or you can use the time to make figures and tables, search for literature, organize your references, and submit the article.
-As long as they are all activities that contribute to the writing and publishing of your manuscripts, it is good.
+As long as they are all activities that contribute to getting your manuscripts published, it is good.

 The essence of Silvia’s book is above.
 If you are looking for a distraction not to have to write for a while 🙂 , you could also read the book yourself.
 You can buy it, among others, at Amazon.

 Help with the final steps of writing scientific articles

 If you have manuscripts that are almost finished, but that still need some attention before they can be submitted, you could also hire a scientific editor.

 – editing the text to make it suitable for publication (correcting spelling, grammar, and punctuation; consistency verb times; consistency verb and subject; and also correction of style and clarity)